-Student Involvement
+Residence Life and Student Involvement

-Campus Life provides direct staff support for student clubs and organizations, with special emphasis given to Student Government Association (SGA) and the Campus Activities Board (CAB).
+Campus Life provides direct staff support for working with students in residential facilities as well as with student clubs and organizations, with special emphasis given to Student Government Association (SGA) and the Campus Activities Board (CAB).
 A variety of opportunities are provided throughout the year to engage students in the campus community.